svarunid/tinylm/docs/tokenizer/README.md

 In order to keep the vocabulary to minimal and also capture character level dependencies to an extent, sub-word tokenizers split text into words and in turn split them into different sub-word which are then represented as individual tokens.
 One such algorithm is **Byte-Pair Encoding** that works on bytes as opposed to character. **Byte** is used to represent an individual character natively on computers.
 Hence, the algorithm works on individual bytes.

 An example of how our text might be tokenized is: `["Hello", ",", " World", "!"]`.

+Look at [bpe.py](./bpe.py) for a simple implementation of the Byte-Pair Encoding tokenizer. =